Opportunity Search Results

 Overview //

-New Volunteers must sign up for the Tree Inventory Training Event on April 12,2025.
+New Volunteers must sign up for the Tree Inventory Training on April 15 and April 25th, 2026.

 You cannot sign up for Tree Inventory shifts until you go to the Tree Inventory Training Event.
-Scroll down to April 12th and click the blue "sign up" button.
+Scroll down to April 15th and April 25th and click the blue "sign up" button.

 Participants will learn how to collect data for our Forest Inventory as part of our Forest Management plan.
 There will be a classroom portion with background, instructions, tree ID, and how the information is used.
 Then we will go into the field and do a few plots to familiarize everyone with the process.